The Japanese Imperial Couple’s Three Day Visit to the Hawaiian Islands

 Minutes later the couple were whisked off to Kapiolani Park to visit the tree the Emperor planted some 49 years ago.
 Greeted with the true Aloha spirit the couple were cheered on by hundreds of locals as well as tourists as they passed by.

-Tagged Emperor Akihito, Empress Michiko, Military, Official Visit, United States of America.
+Tagged Emperor Akihito of Japan, Empress Michiko of Japan, Military, Official Visit, United States of America.